-And they came unto Jacob their father unto the land of Canaan, and told him all that befell unto the...
+And Judah said unto Israel his father, Send the lad with me, and we will arise and go; that we may live, and not die, both we, and thou, and also our little ones.
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.